 As a family, there are so many things that you can do around London.
-Mountains of shops to explore, numerous landmarks to discover and more activities than you can shake a stick at.
+Mountains of shops to explore, your pick of the best London restaurants, beautiful blossom in bloom and more activities than you can shake a stick at.
 As good as a place as London is to take the kids; it can be hard work keeping everyone in check as you get around the city.

 No matter what time of the day you use the Underground, there always seems to be travellers in a mad rush, even when trains run all of just a few minutes apart!
 Of course, there are other modes of public transport available, such as buses and even ferries, while the braver among us may also prefer to drive through the city.